AnabellaHsiao/Codestructionzone/README.md

 ### What you aim to complete for the alpha version, beta version, and final version

-Alpha: Front-end implemented\n
+Alpha: Front-end implemented
-Beta: Pseudo-backend implemented\n
+Beta: Pseudo-backend implemented
-Final version: Databases, servers impleneted and up\n
+Final version: Databases, servers impleneted and up